SQL Server Data Warehouse: Easy and Practical Guide

 STAR SCHEMA

-1. Fact table is at the center containing dimension keys (foreign keys) and measures.
+1. The fact table is at the center, containing dimension keys (foreign keys) and measures.

 2. Primary keys in dimension tables are foreign keys in the fact table.